It can be difficult to make the choice of sending your parent to a retirement home

 An Unkempt Home

-Your aging parent always seemed to have a superhuman ability to keep a perfect house.
+Your ageing parent always seemed to have a superhuman ability to keep a perfect house.
 However late at night or early in the morning your visit, no matter how short the notice, their place was consistently spotless from floor to ceiling.

 Then, as the years roll by, you’re seeing less-than-superhuman level tidiness.
 It might only be minor slip-ups: a floor that can use a light brooming, some cookie crumbs lying unwiped on the counter, etc.